 Bearing this in mind along with the UAE player’s planned expansion of its carbon capture capacity to 5 million tons per annum (mtpa) by 2030, the UAE will be “firmly established as a worldwide hub for carbon capture expertise and innovation,” according to the firm’s statement.

-Furthermore, the company elaborated that its expansion of CCS is planned to support the scale-up of hydrogen and lower-carbon ammonia production capabilities in Abu Dhabi while advancing “a world-scale 1 million tons per annum (mtpa) blue ammonia production facility at TA’ZIZ, the industrial services and logistics ecosystem that is enabling the expansion of the Al Ruways Industrial City, as well as Abu Dhabi’s wider chemicals, manufacturing and industrial sectors.”
+Furthermore, the company elaborates that its expansion of CCS is planned to support the scale-up of hydrogen and lower-carbon ammonia production capabilities in Abu Dhabi while advancing “a world-scale 1 million tons per annum (mtpa) blue ammonia production facility at TA’ZIZ, the industrial services and logistics ecosystem that is enabling the expansion of the Al Ruways Industrial City, as well as Abu Dhabi’s wider chemicals, manufacturing and industrial sectors.”

-ADNOC also confirmed that it has already delivered test cargoes of low-carbon ammonia to Europe and Asia.
+ADNOC also confirms that it has already delivered test cargoes of low-carbon ammonia to Europe and Asia.
 The company’s expansion of its new energy portfolio will largely be delivered through its stake in Masdar, “the UAE’s clean energy powerhouse with over 20 gigawatts (GW) of clean energy today and plans to increase its capacity to 100 GW by 2030,” based on the UEA player’s statement.
 In addition, the firm claims that Masdar is spearheading the UAE’s drive to develop a leading position in green hydrogen.

-Moreover, ADNOC disclosed that it has received 100 per cent of its grid power supply since January 2022 from Emirates Water and Electricity Company’s nuclear and solar energy sources, “making it the first major company in the industry to decarbonise its power at scale through a clean power agreement of this kind.”
+Moreover, ADNOC has received 100 per cent of its grid power supply since January 2022 from Emirates Water and Electricity Company’s nuclear and solar energy sources, “making it the first major company in the industry to decarbonise its power at scale through a clean power agreement of this kind.”

-Previously, ADNOC’s CEO pointed out that the world needs all the energy solutions it can get, including oil, gas, solar, wind, nuclear, and hydrogen.
+Previously, ADNOC’s CEO pointed out that the world needs all the energy solutions it could get, including oil, gas, solar, wind, nuclear, and hydrogen.
 While emphasising the importance of the firm’s new multi-year action plan, Al Jaber concluded: “This strategic, multi-billion-dollar initiative underscores ADNOC’s industry leadership as a leading global provider of lower-carbon energy.”